 Table 6.
-Geotechnical rec ommendations --------------------------- --------------
+Geotechnical recommendations Table 6.
+Geotechnical recommendations --------------------------------------- ---------- -------------- -----------------

-Recommendation Description Soil Excavation Soil excavation will be required to establish new footings for the garage / granny flat structure.
-It is anticipated that these excavations will encounter shallow uncontrolled fill and silty topsoil, clayey sand, weathered sandstone bedrock and with sandstone boulders in the upper soil profile.
+Recommendation Description Soil Excavation Soil excavation will be required to establish new footings and establish pad levels.
+It is anticipated that these excavations will encounter shallow uncontrolled fill and silty topsoil, hard clay and weathered shale and sandstone bedrock.
 The excavation of soil, clay and extremely weathered rock should be possible with the use of bucket excavators and rippers, or for piered footings, traditional auger attachments.
 For shallow excavations (<1.0m), provided the residual soil is battered back to a minimum of 45 degrees and covered, they should remain stable without support for a short period until permanent support is in place.
-Permanent batters are not considered appropriate for this site.
+Permanent batters are not proposed within the scope of works.
 Rock Excavation All excavation recommendations as outlined below should be read in conjunction with Safe Work Australia's Code of Practice: Excavation Work , published in October 2018.
 Whilst significant hard rock excavation is not anticipated, it is essential that any excavation through rock that cannot be readily achieved with a bucket excavator or ripper should be carried out initially using a rock saw to minimise the vibration impact and disturbance on the adjoining properties, existing structures and any previously installed supporting systems.
 Any rock breaking must be carried out only after the rock has been sawed, and in short bursts